ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 $ ls --help
 ~~~

+`man` is a command by itself, which is a pager program that reads manual. `--help` is a built-in option for your command and not all commands implement it. `info` command is another helpful command that is more structured.
+The commands might show different output depending on the manual and information documents.
 You can also find the manual pages on the web.

+To clean the terminal for your next command, you should type `clear`.

 ## Moving around